spacecrafts/spacecrafts/docs/Math.md

 Newly founded colonies start with a culture-level of 1 and an half full buffer.
 The culture is negated (when positive) when colonies are captured (resistance) or becomes maximum negative (-5).

+## Ecosystem
+The conditions of the ecosystem are tracked per planet.
+A healthy ecosystem is required for farms and forests to work and grow.
+Tree nurseries are used to help the ecosystem to develop faster.
+Like population growth the ecosystems "grows".
+Food forests are planed when "build" but grow through a healthy ecosystem and decline when it is unhealthy.

 ## Command Points